Presentation of the call

 The selection process takes place in three stages:

-- the audition of the shortlisted candidates which will take place in late May 2022 (date to be specified later).
-UPDATE : the auditions will likely take place on June 20, 2022.
+- the audition of the shortlisted candidates which will take place in late May or early June 2023 (date to be specified later).

 NeuroSchool plans to fund up to 3 x 36 months of PhD salary through this call, which will be distributed among the top-ranked candidates.
 Note however that candidates for the international co-supervision call will be ranked together with candidates for the International PhD fellowships, thus there could be a redistribution of the funded months following the deliberation of the selection committee.